 Here, you’ll find the main shopping area and a range of themed dining experiences.
 It’s also where your exploration to the different lands begins.

 Oh and don’t forget to look up, the impressive huge video-screen roof creates a dynamic moving sky which can transform the area from day into night.
 It’s also where a lot of the characters hang out, so prepare for a stampede of kids when they make an appearance.

 With 29 rides across six lands to get through we wasted no time on arrival.
-We started our adventure in the modern stone age, fondly known as Bedrock!
+We started our adventure in the modern stone age, fondly known as Bedrock.
 I think I was just as excited as the girls wandering around the home of the Flintstones and the Rubbles.
-It was pretty cool living out my childhood memories.
+Pretty cool living out my childhood memories.